adaptech-cz/Tesseract4Android/README.md

 ## Building

-You can use Android Studio 3.3 (or later) to open the project and build the AAR.
+You can use Android Studio (tested on version 3.4.2) to open the project and build the AAR.
 Or you can use `gradlew` from command line.

 To build the release version of the library, use task `tesseract4android:assembleRelease`.
 After successful build, you will have resulting `AAR` file in the `<project dir>/tesseract4Android/build/outputs/aar/` directory.